UNAR Holiday Hours

 Am I able to reschedule my test?

-If you fail to arrive at your scheduled appointment, you will be considered a no-show and will forfeit your testing fee.
 If you need assistance with your testing appointment, contact either the testing site where your test is scheduled or email UNAR staff at office@utahcnaregistry.com.
+Include your full name and date of birth in all communications.

 Click here for Testing Site Information